Montenegro women's national basketball team

 The Montenegro women's national basketball team represents Montenegro in international women's basketball tournaments.
 The supervising body is the Basketball Federation of Montenegro.

-The Montenegrin women's national team entered international competition in 2008, playing their first official match on 27 August, against Republic of Ireland in Bijelo Polje (68–56).
+The Montenegrin women's national team entered international competition in 2008, playing their first official match on 27 August, against the Republic of Ireland in Bijelo Polje (68–56).

-The Montenegrin women's team participated at the EuroBasket Women four times – 2011, 2013, 2015, and 2017 reaching the quarterfinals twice.
+The Montenegrin women's team participated at the EuroBasket Women nine times.
+The national team achieved its best result at EuroBasket 2011, finishing in sixth place.

 History

 Period 2006–2015

 At 2006, soon after Montenegrin independence, Basketball Association of Montenegro became a member of FIBA.
 Federation founded its national teams, and among them was Montenegro women's basketball selection, which started to play in FIBA competitions during the 2008.

 Montenegro started with the record of 17 consecutive wins in official games.

 At summer 2008 and 2009, Montenegrin team played in FIBA Division B with the final score of 12 victories without any lose.
 That means fast promotion to FIBA Division A and participation in EuroBasket Women 2011 qualification.

 In their first qualifiers, Montenegro qualified for EuroBasket Women 2011 as a first-placed team in the group.
 On EuroBasket, the team made successful result and played in quarterfinals.
 At the end, Montenegro finished as a sixth-placed team, which is the best placement in history of Montenegrin women's basketball.

 After new successful qualifiers, Montenegro played on EuroBasket Women 2013, but finished competition in the second phase, with final placement on 10th position.

 For the third time, Montenegro played on EuroBasket at 2015.
 Like 2011, Montenegro played in the quarterfinals but lost against Spain with one point difference.
 Montenegro finished EuroBasket 2015 as seventh-placed team.